CodecoolBase/diligent-academy-backend-architecture-hexagonal-refactoring/tasks.md

 - If the pet's weight goes to zero, unfortunately it is dead.
 - When a pet is dead it is not possible to feed them or make it older.

+## Task 1: Refactor the code to Hexagonal Architecture

+- Define the primary and secondary ports.
+- Presentational components will be the primary adapters.
+- Data Access components will be the secondary adapters.
+- glue code will be in the server.ts

+## Task 2: Refactor the tests to not use physical JSON files

+- Create an in memory Pet Repository Adapter and use it in the tests.

+## Task 3: Add a cli interface for this app

+Create a `cli.ts` Next to the server TS.
+Create a CliPrimaryAdapter which uses the PetServicePort to invoke the proper functions based on the arguments.

+## Task 4: Implement the missing features

+- Implement the missing features for the Pet App in this architecture.